Pupil Premium Funding for Disadvantaged Pupils

 - Fine motor skills including handwriting

-- Paired & Group reading – peer and teacher assistant led
+- Paired & Group reading – peer and LSA led

 - Friendship/Social Skills groups